Jamal is a graduate of Northeastern Seminary and writes on a broad range of topics. His writings are based on other points of view.

 The Dragon Queen of the East

 She appears to finally make headway when the King of the North, Jon Snow, submits to her for her aid in the war against the White Walkers and her love.
 Yet she finds an even colder reception there.
-Daenerys seems genuinely perplexed why Westerosi’s don’t understand her intentions and just submit to what's rightfully hers anyways.
+Daenerys seems genuinely perplexed as to why Westerosi don't understand her intentions and just submits to what's rightfully hers anyways.
 Though Essos gave the dragon queen her share of difficulties in accepting her, she always found the average people and slaves welcoming.
-Not so here as was shown when she watched how people responded to Jon Snow after the the victory over the White Walkers, and then finding out that he had a better claim to the throne than herself.
+Not so here as was shown when she watched how people responded to Jon Snow after the victory over the White Walkers, and then found out that he had a better claim to the throne than herself.

 Yet the dragon queen finally succeeds by sacking Kings Landing via the family tradition of burning it down in a fit of madness.
-Afterwards, she declares her intentions of spreading her rule far and wide in the name of liberation, but is soon after killed by Jon Snow, finally seeing that the would-be-savior has become what she fought so hard not to be.
+Afterward, she declares her intentions of spreading her rule far and wide in the name of liberation but is soon after killed by Jon Snow, finally seeing that the would-be-savior has become what she fought so hard not to be.

 The Heir of Gondor